tin-/LXI-Instruments-DataLogger/README.md

 - scale - line scale coefficent.
 - group - 0-don't group lines; 1-group lines at one Y axis scale.
 - tspan - main temperature sensor for calculations.
+- axis_is_ppm - Switch between float and PPM axis label.

 Note: use syncfs=1 when CSV file placed to TMPFS partition, otherwise use syncfs=0 to save your sd-card.